-In business many people struggle when asked to review a contract or agreement that has been presented to them.
-After all when finalising a deal or new business relationship, you are more likely to be focusing on the logistics and implementation of the deal than the wording of the contract.
+In business many people struggle when asked to review a contract or an agreement that has been presented to them.
+After all when finalising a deal or new business relationship, you are more likely to be focusing on the logistics and implementation of the actual deal than the wording of the contract.

 However quickly glancing at a contract and just signing it to 'get the ball rolling' should be done at your peril.

 Getting professional legal help with the document is your safest option, but if you're in the early stages of going through an agreement we wanted to share a few contract review tips on how to read a contract like a lawyer.

 A contract is simply a written agreement between two or more parties to do (or not to do) a particular action.
 When correctly drafted and signed, a contract becomes a legally binding agreement that both parties must comply with.

 The most important aspect of any contract is to precisely articulate the arrangement that has been agreed between the parties, ensuring it is in line with current law and legislation.

 The remainder of the contract should then document how any foreseeable scenarios will be dealt with for the duration of the agreement.
 Such as implementation, timings, payment, failures, amendments, disputes and termination.

 With this in mind it's time to begin the process of a detailed read through to understand the key clauses and look for anything that’s ambiguous or absent.

 Definitions in contracts.